gridonic/coding/javascript.md

 }
 ```

 We always use brackets.
-This, together with a reasonable spacing strategy will help us avoid mistakes such as [Apple's SSL/TLS bug](https://www.imperialviolet.org/2014/02/22/applebug.html).
+This, together with a reasonable spacing strategy, will help us avoid mistakes such as [Apple's SSL/TLS bug](https://www.imperialviolet.org/2014/02/22/applebug.html).

-##### Bad
+##### We NEVER do this

 ```js
 if (err) throw err;